 Our editors independently research, test, and recommend the best products, and articles are reviewed by healthcare professionals for medical accuracy.
 You can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 Body washes are like the Matthew McConaughey of skincare; we were all quite happy putting them in a box that we neither loved nor hated until they started properly acting.
 Around the same time that everyone’s favorite Texan went from rom-com mainstay to Oscar-winning icon (can you tell I’m enjoying this comparison?), body washes had a renaissance of their own.
 Gone were the 3-in-1 formulas so pumped with fragrance and astringents that they left behind flushed skin and flat hair; they were replaced with nourishing botanicals, active ingredients, and aromatic scents that work as much on the body as they do on the mind.

-As blokes, a body wash has been one of few products we were told is essential (blame the teenage years of sweat and smell), which is why so many of us were disenchanted with the category well before its revamp.
+As blokes, body wash has always been one of a few products we were told is essential (blame the teenage years of sweat and smell), which is why so many of us were disenchanted with the category well before its revamp.
 I was even apprehensive stepping into testing, having relied on traditional soaps for the past decade.
-Now, I am a full convert, with some of my favorite brands on the market producing products that rival the results of their facial serums, masks, and creams.
+Now, I am a full convert.

 If Le Labo’s Santal 33 doesn’t at least ring a bell, fragrance is probably not your forte.
 The scent (icon might be a better word, really) has garnered cult status with its genderless appeal and spicy notes, quickly becoming the signature smell of the in-the-know.